burtlo/ruby-automation/day_01/09_command_line_ux.md

 The data is now in a hash, but now we need to store it in an Array!

-!SLIDE
+!SLIDE title

-# Then place each file hash into an array
+## Then place each file hash into an array

 ```ruby
 file_data = []